Harriet Wetherall (1801-1859), who married a leading artist

 Harriet was born on 11 June 1801 and baptised on the 16th at St Nicholas’s Church in Great Yarmouth.
 Her parents were James Wetherill and Mary Proctor.
 She grew up in the coastal town without knowing her father, who’d died just weeks before her birth.

-She next crops up in the county town of Norwich, where she married Thomas Lound on 25 December 1821 at St Simon and St Jude Church.
-This stands at the bottom of quaint Elm Hill but was declared redundant in 1892.
+She next cropped up in the county town of Norwich, where she married Thomas Lound on 25 December 1821 at St Simon and St Jude Church.
+This stands at the bottom of quaint Elm Hill but was declared redundant as far back as 1892.
 Thomas was from Sprowston, Norfolk, where he was baptised on 9 August 1801 to parents Thomas and Mary.
-Thomas was successful in life, working for a local brewery as a manager and clerk and also, as shown in the 1851 census, as a fire insurance agent.
+Thomas Jnr was successful in life, working for a local brewery as a manager and clerk and also, as shown in the 1851 Census, as a fire insurance agent for the County Fire Office .
 However, it was as a talented amateur artist and photographer that he made his name.
 He helped organise art exhibitions locally and was a leading figure in the local art establishment.
 He is thought to have studied under the English marine and landscape artist John Sell Cotman and worked mainly in watercolours.

 Thomas Lound, Norwich artist